 You can modify the profiling duration before starting the profiling.
 This duration is determined by the time needed for the profiling, which is 30 seconds by default.
 The 30-second duration takes 30 seconds to complete.

 Manual Profiling cannot be initiated on clusters that have Continuous Profiling enabled.
 To view the performance data at the current moment, click on the most recent profiling result in the Continuous Profiling page.

 After a profiling is started, you can view the profiling status and progress in real time.

 The profiling runs in the background.
 Refreshing or exiting the current page does not stop the profiling task that is running.

-After the profiling of all instances is completed, you can click Download Profiling Result in the upper right corner to download all profiling results.
+After the profiling of all instances is completed, you can click Download Profiling Result in the upper right corner to download all performance data.

-You can also click an individual instance in the table to view its profiling result (including flame charts, directed acyclic graphs, and texts).
+You can also click an individual instance in the table to view its profiling result.
 Alternatively, you can hover on ... to download raw data.

-The profiling history is listed on the instance profiling page.
-Click one row of the list and you can view the status detail.
+The on-demand profiling history is listed on the page.
+Click a row to view details.

 For detailed operations on the profiling status page, see View Profiling Status.